patpolts/sample-service-notifications/README.md

 # Notifications Service

-This is a sample notification service project created for study purposes.
-The service manages and delivers notifications to users.
-It is developed using NestJS, Prisma, Jest, and TypeScript, incorporating key concepts of clean code and S.O.L.I.D architecture.
+This project is a sample notification service created for educational purposes.
+It manages and delivers notifications to users using technologies such as NestJS, Prisma, Jest, SQLite, and TypeScript.
+The project includes comprehensive tests and emphasizes clean code principles, S.O.L.I.D architecture, and Domain-Driven Design (DDD).

 ## Table of Contents